 9. Mount Blanco Post Office Site

-Established by Hank Smith in 1879, the Mount Blanco Post Office became the first official mail stop in the Texas Panhandle.
+Established by Hank Smith in 1879, the Mount Blanco Post Office became one of the first official mail stops in the region.
 Though the building no longer stands, the site near the canyon reminds visitors how critical communication was for isolated settlers waiting weeks for letters from back east.

 10. C.B.
 Livestock Company Office Site